 - a cover letter as to urgency, outlining the nature of the application, and the basis upon which an urgent listing is required.
 The letter should refer to specific paragraphs of the affidavit on which you rely in support of the urgent application.

-If you are seeking an urgent listing when you are first applying for parenting orders, you should include the urgent application in the interlocutory orders sought in your Initiating Application.
-If proceedings for parenting orders have already been started, you need to make your urgent application by filing an Application in a proceeding.
+If you are seeking an urgent listing when you are first applying for financial orders, you should include the urgent application in the interlocutory orders sought in your Initiating application.
+If proceedings for financial orders have already been started, you need to make your urgent application by filing an Application in a proceeding.

 I want my application to be heard without notice to the other party

 In extremely urgent situations, you can seek an urgent order to be made ex parte.
 This means the Court would deal with the matter immediately, and without notice to the other party.

 Ex parte orders are usually only granted in matters where you can substantiate urgency by seeking appropriately worded urgent orders in the application.
 You will need to explain the grounds on which you are seeking urgent orders in your supporting affidavit.

 When applying for ex parte orders, you must comply with rule 5.11 of the Federal Circuit and Family Court of Australia (Family Law) Rules 2021.

 You are not required to be represented by a lawyer, or to seek legal advice, before entering into consent orders or applying to the Court, or if you have been served with an application.
 However, family law is complex, and getting legal advice will help you to better understand your rights and responsibilities.

 Practice directions are procedural guidelines issued by the Court.
 They complement legislation, rules and regulations.
 They provide specific direction about the practice and procedure that must be followed in certain types of proceedings.